eneriz-daniel/PCG-Segmentation-Model-Optimization/training/README.md

 # PCG Segmentation Model Optimization: Training

-This repository is the code for the paper [Optimizing Heart Sound Segmentation Deep Model Targeting Real-Time and Low-Cost FPGA Implementation]().
+This repository is the code for the paper [Low-Cost FPGA Implementation of Deep Learning-based Heart Sound Segmentation for Real-Time CVDs Screening]().
 If you use this code, please cite the following paper.

 ```bibtext
 ```